arvamalpani/arvamalpani.github.io/case-studies/palantir-due-diligence.md

-# Palantir — A Case Study You Can Actually Read
+# Palantir

-*The goal here is simple: take the charts and numbers, and turn them into a story anyone can follow.
-No jargon.
-Just finance explained like a conversation.*
+*The goal here is simple: I have attempted to make a due dillegence report.

 ---